Dre Campbell Farm

 Utilizing birds and chickens in your garden is also a great organic asparagus beetle control method.

 What makes them so effective?
-Birds, like many other beneficial predators, feed off invertebrates like asparagus beetle larvae.
+Birds, like many other natural predators, eat insects like asparagus beetle larvae.
 Chickens are also great at plucking beetle larvae right out of the soil.

-Adding a bird bath in your garden can help draw in various birds that can help with pest control.
+Adding a bird bath to your garden can help draw in various birds that can help with pest control.

 7. Bacillus Thuringiensis (Bt)

-Bt is a naturally-occurring bacteria that’s commonly used as an insecticide and specifically targeted against insect larvae.
+Bt is commonly used as an insecticide and is specifically targeted against insect larvae.

-When used correctly, it can be a great long-term solution to the problem.
+When used correctly, Bt can be a great long-term solution to your pest problem.

 8. Row Covers